Demetrius Grosse: Early life

+Born in Washington, D.C., Grosse began performing in stage productions as a child at the Summer Musical Theater Workshop, developing a repertoire as an actor, singer, and dancer.
+Early in his career, Grosse cut hair at Legends, a well-known Los Angeles barber shop.
+After graduating from Washington's Gonzaga College High School, Grosse attended the Carnegie Mellon University School of Drama, where he received the prestigious Andrew Carnegie Undergraduate Grant for artistic merit.
+In 2002, Grosse completed a visiting student program in which he completed two semesters of intensive study at the Howard University College of Fine Arts in his home city of Washington DC.

 Career

 Grosse appeared in the HBO series Westworld based on the 1973 film of the same name.
 He also appeared in Michael Bay's feature film 13 Hours: The Secret Soldiers of Benghazi (2016).
-Grosse is known for taking on many characters from various background and of all different genres.
-He made his acting debut in Numbers (2005) and is well known for his roles in Straight Outta Compton (2015), Saving Mr. Banks (2013), This Is Martin Bonner (2013) and Banshee (2013).
-His other television credits include Justified, Criminal Minds, ER, NCIS, Heroes, Bones, Dexter, CSI: Miami and Frontier.
-Grosse also made appearances in The Inheritance (2011), and Hollywoo (2011).
+Grosse is known for taking on many characters from various backgrounds and from all different genres.
+He made his acting debut in Numbers (2005) and is well known for his roles in Straight Outta Compton (2015), Saving Mr. Banks (2013), This Is Martin Bonner (2013), and Banshee (2013).
+His other television credits include Justified, Criminal Minds, ER, NCIS, Heroes, Bones, Dexter, CSI: Miami, and Frontier.
+Grosse also made appearances in The Inheritance (2011) and Hollywood (2011).
 Grosse has credits for producing Last Cry for Katrina (2013), Moonshiners, and A Quiet Fire (2009).

 Banshee

 On Banshee, Grosse portrayed series regular character Deputy Emmett Yawners for the first two seasons.
 Grosse's character was the Deputy for the Banshee County Sheriff's Department in the town of Banshee, Pennsylvania.
 Known as a family man and the moral compass of the show, Deputy Yawners fought until the end protecting his pregnant wife in the season 2 finale episode "Bullets & Tears".